hussamalafandi/nuscenes-dino/README.md

 # If you prefer CPU-only builds, install the CPU wheels instead
 # conda install pytorch torchvision torchaudio cpuonly -c pytorch -y

-# Install the remaining Python dependencies
+# Install the remaining Python dependencies (Transformers >= 4.56 is required for DINOv3)
 pip install -e .

+# (Optional) Log into Hugging Face to access gated DINOv3 weights
+# huggingface-cli login
 ```

 You also need the [nuScenes dataset](https://www.nuscenes.org/download) extracted locally.
 Update the `dataroot` in the example script to point at your copy.
 If you want GPU acceleration, replace the PyTorch line with the wheel URL for your CUDA version from the [official installation guide](https://pytorch.org/get-started/locally/).